andy-bond/andy.bond/src/posts/travel/study-abroad-in-karlsruhe-germany.md

 ## Life in the Village

-Accomodations during this study abroad program were provided by host families located in Karlsruhe, Germany.
+Accommodations during this study abroad program were provided by host families located in Karlsruhe, Germany.
 I was hosted by a lovely family of four who made me feel like I was at home.
 My host family introduced me to German traditions & food as well as took me to visit various sights around the area.
 My host mom frequently brought fresh fruit, bread, and cheese from a local market for our lunches.
 I distinctly remember Käsebrot (literally cheese & bread) being introduced to me as a traditional German lunch.

 I lived at my host family's home in Grötzingen - a suburb of Karlsruhe.
 I was reminded often during my stay how old the history of Europe is - the idea of walking past buildings older than America is still quite awe inspiring.